longphanquangminh/longphanquangminh/README.md

 ## 👋 Hi there, my name is Long Phan.

-### This is my new Github account, the old one (username: minhlong26052001) has been locked 😭
+### This is my new Github account, the old one (username: minhlong26052001) has been locked 😭 I'm redoing old projects from my old account.

 ### Connect with me: